Bluetooth 5.0, aptX and AAC

 Should you buy the Anker SoundCore Liberty Air 2?

-Yes, the SoundCore Liberty Air 2 are impressive budget-friendly true wireless earbuds, and they run laps around the originals.
+The Anker SoundCore Liberty Air 2 are impressive budget-friendly true wireless earbuds, and they run laps around the originals.
 Whether you’re a commuter, athlete, or you spend your days on the phone, you’ll be happy with the durability and microphone quality.
 We really can’t say enough about the microphones, but you’ll have to see for yourself.
 As long as you can take the time to get the sound right with fit and EQ tweaking, these might be your new favorite pair of earbuds.